Back

 It's a very convenient way to visit most of my Seoul highlights.
 I reserved mine before arriving through an online service.

-The relative app was slow and buggy when I used it, but it was helpful to keep track of the time left and to mark the places I wanted to see.
+Although the relative app was slow and buggy when I used it, it was helpful for keeping track of the time left and marking the places I wanted to see.

 T-money